SSD TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximize its life span.

 fsutil behavior query DisableDeleteNotify

-If the command returns 0 (zero), then you’re all good.
-Despite the fact you see the word “(Disabled),” TRIM is enabled on the computer, and there’s nothing else you have to do.
+If the command returns 0 (zero), you're all good.
+Despite the fact you see the word "(Disabled)," TRIM is enabled on the computer, and there's nothing else you have to do.

 If not, you need to enable it.

-How to enable/disable TRIM on a Windows 10 computer
+How to enable/disable TRIM on a Windows computer

-- To enable TRIM, enter the following command in the Powershell window then press Enter:
+- To enable TRIM, enter the following command in the Powershell window, then press Enter:

 fsutil behavior set DisableDeleteNotify 0